 Luckily, there’s help at hand.
 The below article examines one of the most common terms you’ll encounter during your economics study – macroeconomics – and provides examples of where you may encounter macroeconomic policy.

-Of course, if you still find yourself struggling to get to grips with the definition of macroeconomics, then there’s always extra support on hand through the help of a tutor, such as the economics tutors that are available for hire via Superprof.
+Of course, if you still find yourself struggling to get to grips with the definition of macroeconomics, then there’s always extra support on hand through the help of a tutor, such as the economics tutors near me that are available for hire via Superprof.

 As a general rule, macroeconomics is considered to be the study of the economy in aggregate.
 This means that macroeconomics takes a large-scale look at economic activity and examines how the economy as a whole behaves and operates.